Sh1pley/final-assessment/README.md

 ## MidModule Assessment

-The URLockbox is a starter app for the mid-module assessment for backend engineering module4 at TuringSchool of Software and Design.
+The URLockbox is the final project at the Turing School of Software & Design.

-Be sure to get familiar with what is already done, and what is not.
-No features are complete, but there is some set up done for several features.
-Use commit history if that helps.

 ### Testing your JS with Selenium